1 Drexel Drive

 If a faculty member AGREES to write a letter of evaluation on your behalf and file it in the Premedical Office, make sure you provide them with a) completed Faculty Evaluation Cover Letter , b) an updated copy of your Post-Secondary Experiences Form, and c) a copy of your career essay/personal statement (for Juniors this means the personal statement that you should be AGGRESSIVELY revising to include on your medical, dental, etc. school application).
 NOTE: Please be sure to CORRECTLY SPELL each evaluator's name when you complete the Faculty Evaluation Cover Letter (for Xavier faculty and staff, review the Campus Directory).

 Although many program applications have special evaluation forms, most will accept a generic letter written by a faculty member on his/her department letterhead in lieu of a program-specific form.
 Therefore, instead of giving faculty member's multiple forms for multiple program applications, the evaluator will only have to write ONE non-specific "summer program", "research program", or "medical school" letter on your behalf.
 That way, once the letter is filed in the Premedical Office, the original letter will be retained and copied/scanned as needed to forward via fax, mail, or email to schools or programs at your request.
+NOTE: If the school or program REQUIRES the use of a special recommendation or evaluation form (paper or online), you will have to ask your evaluator if he/she would be willing to complete the form on your behalf.
+If the evaluator agrees, give him/her very specific instructions for completing and submitting the form to the school or program.

 when you request that your evaluations be sent out by the Premed Office.